Thousands expected to attend memorial service for Capt. Joel Barnes

 -Procession escorted by Maine State Police will carry Barnes' body up I-95 to South Portland Central Fire Station where his casket will be placed on a fire truck.

 -Procession will continue across Casco Bay Bridge where Portland fire boats will salute to Cross Insurance Arena.
-The processi is expected to arrive by 10:15 a.m. ahead of the 11 a.m. service.
+The procession is expected to arrive by 10:15 a.m. ahead of the 11 a.m. service.

 -After the public service, he will be laid to rest at Calvary Cemetery during a private burial service with firefighters and family.